-Treaty Times Thirty is an ambitious initiative of the New Zealand Society of Translators and Interpreters (NZSTI) to translate New Zealand’s founding document into 30 different languages.
+Treaty Times 30 is an ambitious initiative of the New Zealand Society of Translators and Interpreters (NZSTI) to translate New Zealand’s founding document into 30 different languages.

-2016 marks the Society’s 30th anniversary – to celebrate this milestone, over 90 translators will work together to translate the English and the official modern English translation of Māori versions of the Treaty of Waitangi, showcasing best practice in the industry.
-The translations will then be gifted to the people of New Zealand, and published in a book.
+2016 marks the Society’s 30th anniversary – to celebrate this milestone, 113 translators have contributed their work to translate the English and the official modern English translation of Māori versions of the Treaty of Waitangi, showcasing best practice in the industry.
+The translations will be gifted to the people of New Zealand, and published in a book.

 The project has received the support of major organisations such as Archives New Zealand, the Office of Ethnic Communities, the Ministry for Culture and Heritage and the European Union Delegation to New Zealand.